wazuh/wazuh-documentation/source/amazon/integration.rst

 1. Turn on CloudTrail.
 2. Create a user with permission to access S3.
-3. Install Python Boto in your Ossec Agent.
+3. Install Python Boto in your Wazuh Agent.
-4. Configure the previous user credentials with AWS Cli in your Ossec Agent.
+4. Configure the previous user credentials with AWS Cli in your Wazuh Agent.
 5. Run the script getawslog.py to download the log JSON files and convert them into flat files.
-6. Install Wazuh Amazon rules.

 Turn on CloudTrail
 ^^^^^^^^^^^^^^^^^^

 Create a trail for your AWS account.
 Trails can be created using the AWS CloudTrail console or the AWS Command Line Interface (AWS CLI).
 Both methods follow the same steps.
 In this case we will be focusing on the first one:

-* Turn on ``CloudTrail``.
+* Turn on CloudTrail.
 Note that, by default, when creating a trail in one region in the CloudTrail console, this one will apply to all regions.

 .. warning:: Please do not enable `Enable log file validation` parameter, it's not supported by provided python script.